Bielsk Podlaski

 passed challenging admissions exams.

-There was only one other Polish boy in my class, the rest were
+There was only one other Polish boy in my class, a student

-Russians.
-The school was located 4 kilometers away from our
+The school was located 4 kilometers away from our home, but I

-home, but I insisted attending it and walked there every day.
+insisted attending it and walked there every day.
+There wasn’t

-There wasn’t public transportation that got there, so it was
+public transportation that got there, so it was especially

-especially difficult during winter.
-In this school, however,
+difficult during winter.
+In this school, however, we studied

-we studied more hours per week than what was customary in the
+more hours per week than what was customary in the others.
+We

-others.
-We also studied extra subjects such as technical
+also studied extra subjects such as technical scribbling,

-Russian literature and Soviet literature taught in all other
+literature and Soviet literature taught in all other schools),

-schools), the constitution of the Soviet Union and more that
+the constitution of the Soviet Union and more that were not

 The teachers in this school were also better than the ones in